Acupuncture for Endometriosis

 - Minimize undesired side effects and accumulated toxicity from medication and invasive procedures.

-As a result of Dr. Zhou’s many years of experience, most of her patients have experienced dramatic results; their symptoms have improved or disappeared relatively quickly.
+As a result of Acupuncture Dallas many years of experience, most of her patients have experienced dramatic results; their symptoms have improved or disappeared relatively quickly.
 Patients have felt much less cramping and are more relaxed immediately after treatment and during subsequent menstrual cycles.
-Because endometriosis tends to be a progressive disease, which means that symptoms usually worsen over time, and because acupuncture and herbal medicine work at a very deep level, Dr. Zhou strongly recommends that her patients commit to a treatment plan.
+Because endometriosis tends to be a progressive disease, which means that symptoms usually worsen over time, and because acupuncture and herbal medicine work at a very deep level, We strongly recommend our patients commit to a treatment plan.
 This will give the treatment enough time to effectively rebalance the body’s systems.
 Six months or more of consistent treatment may be required, especially for infertility due to endometriosis.

 Diet and supplements